clarepins/CV/README.md

 - [Australian Conservation Foundation](https://www.acf.org.au/) (2014)
 - [The Climate Institute](http://www.climateinstitute.org.au/) (2013 – 2014)

-Led a study to understand the role carbon-removal technologies in achieving climate goals.
+Led a study to understand the of role carbon-removal technologies in achieving climate goals.
 Analysed data, drafted reports, presented complex material at national conferences.
-Created blogs, videos, infographics and web material.
+Created blogs, videos, infographics, and web material.

 ## Interests
 Outside work, I love to create things.
 Since I can remember, I’ve been fascinated by taking things apart and putting them back together again, and I love to teach myself new skills.
 Even when a junior economist, I built a complex model in my own time to escape time-consuming manual data processing, which changed the way the Government analyses climate targets.